The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 However, it is very important to note that if the business selling the vehicle charges VAT at the time of sale the customer cannot obtain a VAT refund, even if the vehicle is subsequently exported to a country outside of the EU.

-If the vehicle will be removed to another EU member state then this scheme cannot be used, however the scheme explained in the EU - selling a new means of transport (NMT) guidance note may be applicable.
+If the vehicle will be removed to another EU member state then this scheme cannot be used, however the scheme explained in the EU - selling a new means of transport (NMT) (until 31 December 2020) guidance note may be applicable.